piyushPathak309/food-delivery-time-prediction/README.md

 # Data Collection:

-I have gathered dataset from open government data website for this project.
+I have gathered dataset from UCI Machine Learning Repository for this project.

 # EDA: